This barre core workout includes some of my favorite barre-inspired exercises to strengthen your abs and glutes.

 With knees bent at 90 degrees, stack the knees over hips.
 Bring your flexed feet to ‘first position,’ making a V with your feet (heels in toes out).

 From here, kick your heels out, fully extending your legs as you pull your inner thighs together.

 Hold the kick out for a moment before returning the the starting position.

-Benefits: increases balance, abdominal and core strength.
-Also works the deep hip flexors (which can be weak from sitting too much).
+Targets: The deep hip flexors (which can be weak from sitting too much), abs and core.

-Clasp your hands behind your thighs and roll onto your back and returning to your sit bones.
+Clasp your hands behind your thighs and roll onto your back, then return to your sit bones.

 Hold the extended position for a moment.
-Then place your hands behind your thighs and repeat steps 2-4.
+Then place your hands behind your thighs and repeat the roll.

-Modification: keep hands clasped behind thighs, and legs bent at all times.
+Modification: Keep the hands clasped behind thighs and legs bent at all times.

 This post includes affiliate links.
 I do make a small commission for products purchased using these links (at no additional cost to you).
 Thank you for supporting Nourish Move Love, making the content you see on this blog possible.